ljdursi/new-newsletter-page/_interviews/003_UCL_ARC.md

 I came to UCL six years ago when I got tired of trying to persuade another institution that shall remain nameless that RSE was a good thing and that they should pay for it centrally.

-[00:04:38] **James Heatherington:** An extremely old and distinguished UK university.
+[00:04:38] **James Hetherington:** An extremely old and distinguished UK university.

 [00:04:41] **Jonathan Cooper:** Yes.
 And joined UCL.
 And yeah.
 Pretty much enjoyed my time here since.
 And gradually as James says, trying to improve the career prospects for our RSEs and similar professional career structures.
 Going from the old, &quot;oh, you had a fixed term contract because you were funded for a specific research grant&quot; to actually having a permanent post because we have enough work to support a team.
 To having a career structure where you're not just stuck at one level of waiting for the next person up to leave and create a vacancy.
 But there is scope for career progression within the institution on a technical and research technology professional track, not just the traditional academic tracks.

 [00:05:27] **Jonathan Dursi:** Terrific.
 And Chris?

 [00:05:28] **Chris Langridge:** Hi.
-So yeah, I'm Chris Landbridge department manager and as Donna alluded to I'm responsible for the day to day running of the department looking after the admin, the finance, the HR issues, and put into place the items discussed and making sure they work effectively within the department.
+So yeah, I'm Chris Langridge department manager and as Donna alluded to I'm responsible for the day to day running of the department looking after the admin, the finance, the HR issues, and put into place the items discussed and making sure they work effectively within the department.

 As James mentioned, ARC is a hybrid department and it sits as a professional services unit within UCL.
 But it has a research focus so this offers its own challenges and opportunities.
 So it's trying to make sure that what we want to do can fit in with the way UCL's used to working and doing things.

 [00:06:07] **Jonathan Dursi:** Fantastic.
 James, could you tell me how hiring worked originally at UCL ARC?

-[00:06:14] **James Heatherington:** Yeah.
+[00:06:14] **James Hetherington:** Yeah.
 So let me wind the story right back if that's alright, Jonathan, to 10 years ago when we first started the research software group.

 The conception that we needed to come up with a better way of creating roles for research software developers working with UCL research groups, and create a better way of looking after those people, goes right back to a UCL IT reorganization in 2011, 2012, where there was a general hope from the universities to use more of its IT investment on research and on education, and less on the generics of the IT that any enterprise needs.
 And in particular that led to the founding of one of the predecessor organizations to UCL ARC, a research IT services organization, which was still then part of the IT department, but specifically had a small team for Research Software Engineers originally sold to the university really on the basis of getting more out of the investment in HPC, because there was somebody to help optimize the codes to work on the UCL clusters and do that kind of thing.
 And I was at that time working as a post-doc doing fluid dynamics work inside the brain and took on the challenge of trying to create this software function inside the then research IT services.